Telehealth: A Timely

 What Is Telehealth?

 In short, telehealth describes the use of communication, video, and other technologies to connect patients to healthcare, sometimes over long distances.
-Video-chatting with a physician, forwarding data from your Fitbit to your care team, having your primary care doctor consult with a specialist in another state, and receiving prescriptions online are all forms of telehealth.
+Video-chatting with a physician, forwarding data from your Fitbit to your care team, having your primary care provider consult with a specialist in another state, and receiving prescriptions online are all forms of telehealth.

 The telehealth market was large before the COVID-19 pandemic, with over 1 in 10 patients choosing telehealth in 2019.
 In the midst of the pandemic, that usage has shot up to nearly half of patients accessing needed care through telehealth channels.
 Financially, that means the telehealth market in the United States has surged from approximately $3 billion in yearly revenues to a potential $250 billion.